For King & Country (band): What Are We Waiting For? and Unsung Hero (2022–present)

 In October 2022, the band re-released their song "Love Me Like I Am" as a single featuring American singer and actress, Jordin Sparks who was the winner of season 6 of American Idol.
 In addition to featuring Sparks, the song included reworked instruments.
 The song peaked at No. 10 on the Hot Christian Songs chart.

 In June 2023, the band released the single "What Are We Waiting For?", which had not previously been a track on an album.
 They later released a deluxe version of the album with 4 additional songs, including "What Are We Waiting For?", collaborations with Hillary Scott and Jordin Sparks on "For God Is with Us" and "Love Me Like I Am", respectively, and an unreleased track, titled "Better Man".

 In February 2024, the band performed at RodeoHouston for a second time in their career, drawing a paid audience of 54,968, the largest in the band's history.

 In April, they released their second movie, Unsung Hero.
 It went on to receive 21.1 million at the box office.
-The film went on to win a Dove Award for Inspirational Movie of the Year.
+The film went on to win a Dove Award for Inspirational Movie of the Year..

 After the film was released, the band took a year off from touring.
 In October 2025, they released their first new song in over two years, "World on Fire".
 They announced a documentary about the band produced by The Wonder Project titled No Turning Back will be released on Amazon Prime Video in November 2025.
+In 2026, they have released one song titled Ever and Ever Before with their wives.

 Music and influences

 In a 2012 interview, they described their philosophy:

 "The power of music can impact our mood, emotions, our day.
 But when you merge the strength of music with the heart, hope and passion of the Gospel... it has the ultimate power not only to change someone's day, but to impact them for eternity.
 This is why we write music and sing songs – we hope that people will be moved, encouraged and stirred to live a life for Someone greater than themselves."

 They cite U2, Mutemath, OneRepublic, the Beatles, Goo Goo Dolls, and Switchfoot, as well as film scores, such as those from Braveheart and Gladiator, as their musical influences.

-Also in an interview with Jesus Music, member Joel Smallbone discussed the 80's hair metal band Stryper and their early influence on the band.
+Also in an interview with Jesus Music, member Joel Smallbone discussed the 80's metal band Stryper and their early influence on the band.
+The Smallbone brothers cited Stryper as a childhood influence, recalling "sitting in front of a record player holding a vinyl 45 of Stryper's The Yellow and Black Attack cover."